 N7, Hungerford Road, 3

-2018: We saw this plaque, or rather its twin, displayed in an exhibition about memorials.
+2018: We saw this plaque displayed in an exhibition about memorials.
 The label there said "It once marked her home in Holloway, north London, which has since been demolished.
 Negotiations are underway to re-site the plaque at another of her homes."
 Google Street View shows that the plaque was erected on 3 Hungerford Road between May 2012 and June 2014, actually before September 2013 since that is when we photographed it.
-We think the label is out of date and that the demolished house it refers to is number 29.
-Quite why a second plaque was created for number 3 we cannot explain.
+We were very surprised to read that the house, a very nice Victorian semi, had been demolished, but all was explained....